SUSE-Cloud/suse-cloud-appliances/demos/README.md

-# Pre-canned demos of SUSE Cloud functionality
+# Pre-canned demos of SUSE OpenStack Cloud functionality

-This subdirectory contains resources for automatically preparing and presenting demos of SUSE Cloud functionality from within a Vagrant environment.
+This subdirectory contains resources for automatically preparing and presenting demos of SUSE OpenStack Cloud functionality from within a Vagrant environment.

 ## Demos